robjohnnoble/forecasting_paper/README.md

 # forecasting_paper
-Code for the paper "When, why and how tumour clonal diversity predicts survival"
+Code for the paper "When, why and how tumour clonal diversity predicts survival".

+This repository is under construction.